 Public Safety conducts monthly inspections of all common areas within the resident hall facilities for fire extinguishers, exit signs, exit doors, trash, improper storage and other safety violations.
-During the winter and spring breaks, each resident hall individual rooms are inspected for Prohibited Items listed below.
-These inspections are documented and all violations are reported to the Residence Life Staff for proper follow up.
+During the winter and spring breaks, in each resident hall, individual rooms are inspected for Prohibited Items listed below.
+These inspections are documented, and all violations are reported to the Residence Life Staff for proper follow-up and possible sanctioning.
 Any immediate safety violations are corrected at the time of the inspection.
 During the summer, all resident hall rooms are inspected by Facilities Services for damages and needed repairs.

 Public Safety should be called immediately at 717-336-6911 (x6911) for all fire alarms.
 Fire drills are held each semester to ensure that all students are familiar with evacuation procedures.
 Anytime a fire alarm sounds you must evacuate the building and remain outside until you are notified that it is safe to return by a Security Officer or Residence Life Staff member.
 During an evacuation, residents are to follow emergency procedures including any Residence Life Staff instructions.